Chapter 1: Computer Hardware Review

 I/O instructions, for instance.

-2. Traps and interrupts (including syscall) enter supervisory.
+2. Traps and interrupts (including syscall) enter supervisory mode.

 3. Switch to user before running user code.